ray-project/ray/doc/source/ray-dashboard.rst

 Machine View
 ~~~~~~~~~~~~
-Go to the Machine View when you want to see resource usage statistics for each node and each worker process.

 The Machine View shows you:

 - System resources usage for each machine and worker.
 E.G. RAM, CPU, disk, and network usage information.